wardaakmal63/Python-Operator-Precedence/README.md

 Multiplication, Division, and Modulus: These operators are on the same level, evaluated left to right.<br>

-Addition and Subtraction: Finally, perform any addition or subtraction.<br>
+Addition and Subtraction: Finally, perform any addition or subtraction.<br><br><br>

-Understanding and applying these rules ensures that you can accurately predict the result of complex expressions in Python.
+#### Understanding and applying these rules ensures that you can accurately predict the result of complex expressions in Python.